khoeger/khoeger.github.io/_posts/2018-06-20-moving-sound-with-csound-hrtfmove2.md

 In Csound, `;` are comments.

-All Csound code starts and ends opening and closing statements, given below.
+All Csound code starts and ends with opening and closing statements, given below.
 This is similar to how HTML starts with `<!Doctype HTML><html>` and ends with `</html>`.
 {% highlight csound %}
 <CsoundSynthesizer>